jaaswin/Robotics-Club/ReadMe.md

 # Embedded Systems Workshop at RGCET
-This repository documents the comprehensive 4-day Embedded Systems Workshop that I organized and conducted at **Rajiv Gandhi College of Engineering and Technology**.
+This repository documents the comprehensive 4-day Embedded Systems Workshop that I am going to organize and conduct at **Rajiv Gandhi College of Engineering and Technology**.
 The workshop provided hands-on, practical training in embedded systems development using Raspberry Pi Pico and MicroPython, taking students from foundational concepts to complete project implementation.
 ## 🛠 Workshop Highlights

 - **Duration:** 4 Days